-- b.
-The upper, top, note aligns with the chord and the lower note moves to the right of the chord - c.
-If the lower voice on a staff crosses over the higher voice on the same staff and both parts have whole notes, use of the crossover x is enough indication for the singer to tell which note to sing.
-See Shine On, Harvest Moon, measure 16, treble staff.
+b.
+The upper, top, note aligns with the chord and the lower note moves to the right of the chord c.
+If the lower voice on a staff crosses over the higher voice on the same staff and both parts have whole notes, use two tied half notes instead so that the singer can tell which note to sing.
+See Shine

+On, Harvest Moon, measure 16, treble staff.

-16. Fermata
+15. Fermata